 For manufacturing companies facing profit erosion, savvy financial leaders will know to analyze their approach to costing.
-In fact, we broadly covered the topic of effective costing with long-time industry expert Steve Juarez in our popular blog post, Profitability Problems?
-Effective Costing May Be Your Answer.
+In fact, we broadly covered the topic of effective costing.
 Yet despite the definite, positive impact of effective costing on profitability, there are still many aspects of costing that are misunderstood, and all-too-commonly misapplied.
 One such aspect is a method known as standard costing.

-So again, we turned to Steve Juarez for insights.
-In this blog, Steve takes a deep dive into the dynamics of standard costing, one of the common costing methodologies used to aggregate data for management and financial reporting purposes.
+In this blog, let’s take a deep dive into the dynamics of standard costing, one of the common costing methodologies used to aggregate data for management and financial reporting purposes.
 Why is standard costing so important for profitability?
 Why so misunderstood?
-Steve explains it all here, and discusses standard costing in relation to two key costing areas of manufacturing: the breakout of material, labor and overhead for a product and sources for variances by work order.
+Let’s discuss standard costing in relation to two key costing areas of manufacturing: the breakout of material, labor and overhead for a product and sources for variances by work order.

 - $20 overhead (includes shipping, receiving, plant maintenance, plant management, etc.)

 Why is standard costing so misunderstood?
 What are the common mistakes?

 In manufacturing, business leaders generally understand the notion of standard costing from a definitional standpoint.
 The confusion is around how it is applied, measured or benchmarked in financial statements.
 For example: what do the numbers mean in practical terms for your business?
 If there is profit erosion, how do you connect costing data from the financial reports back onto the shop floor?
 Where do you look to make improvements?

 There’s a lot of uncertainty around which components comprise a product’s standard costs.
 Common mistakes include factoring into the product cost your sales staff or your direct delivery cost to customers.
 While this data is valuable for other analytics, it should not be included as a standard costing input.